housing-data-coalition/oca/README.md

 # NYC Housing Court Filings

 The [Housing Data Coalition](https://www.housingdatanyc.org/) (HDC) has received housing court filings data from the New York State Office of Court Administration (OCA).
-In this repository we manage the Extract-Transform-Load process for getting raw XML filings data from OCA via SFTP, parsing the nested XML data into a set of tables, and making those CSV files publicly available for download.
+In this repository we manage the Extract-Transform-Load (ETL) process for getting raw XML filings data from OCA via SFTP, parsing the nested XML data into a set of tables, and making those CSV files publicly available for download.

 To work with these data you can use the [NYCDB](https://github.com/nycdb/nycdb) to automatically load all of the tables into a PostgreSQL database for analysis.
 You can also find documentation about the data, including a [data dictionary](https://docs.google.com/spreadsheets/d/1GMDomQr8gEave6uLpLby9gQU0oMoGRL39kQdNbBJEqE) on the [NYCDB wiki](https://github.com/nycdb/nycdb/wiki/Dataset:-OCA-Housing-Court-Records).

-## Attribution

 When utilizing this work, please use one of the following attributions and links: